razannbudair/razannbudair/README.md

 ## Hi there, I'm Razan !

 ### Welcome to My GitHub Profile👋
+### 👩‍💻 About Me
+- 🎓 Computer Science Student with a strong passion for Frontend Development.
+- 🌱 Currently learning advanced React and some Testing Tools.
+- 📫 How to reach me: [razaanbudair@gmail.com](mailto:razaanbudair@gmail.com)

 ## 🎯 Core Focus: Frontend Development
 🔹 With additional skills in UI/UX Design to support modern, user-friendly interfaces.